 - and Willamette at 15 minutes as well.

 We added an English Ale yeast (White Labs WLP002) and fermented in the high 60's during primary.
-We'll do a secondary and add the blackberries as well.

 - Pre-boil gravity 1.054